 Harris, Allison Nicole, "Paradox of the Abject: Postcolonial Subjectivity in Jamaica Kincaid’s The Autobiography of My Mother and Cristina García’s Dreaming in Cuban. " Master's Thesis, University of Tennessee, 2012.

-Literature in English, Anglophone outside British Isles and North America Commons, Literature in English, North America, ethnic and minority Commons, Modern Literature Commons, Other Feminist, Gender, and Sexuality Studies Commons, Other Race, Ethnicity and post-Colonial Studies Commons
+Literature in English, Anglophone outside British Isles and North America Commons, Literature in English, North America, Ethnic and Cultural Minority Commons, Modern Literature Commons, Other Feminist, Gender, and Sexuality Studies Commons, Race, Ethnicity and Post-Colonial Studies Commons